-Negotiations have been ongoing between the developers of the sprawling Burnley Bridge business park, on the former Hepworth's site near Hapton, and Leeds-based property agents Eshton and a deal has now been reached.
+Negotiations have been ongoing between the developers of the sprawling Burnley Bridge business park, on the former Hepworth's site near Hapton, and Leeds-based property agents Eshton and a deal has

 Work could now commence this summer on a new canal crossing at junction nine of the M65, and completed by autumn 2011.

 Outline plans have been approved for new warehousing, industrial units, a 60-bed hotel and a residential estate on the Pollard Moor land.

 And bosses at Lancashire Care NHS Trust have said that they want to use part of the moorland as the location for East Lancashire's new mental health super centre, replacing wards at the Royal

 Blackburn and Burnley General hospitals.